lunatech-labs/lunatech-expenses/README.md

 This is the employee expense form application
 =====================================

 The application uses Mongo as backend and is a work in progress.
 It also uses Google app for authentication.
-It is currently deployed on CloudBees.
+It is currently deployed on Heroku.

 To get started you need to export some environment variables:
 ```